bbc/rd-taster-pilot-documentation/docs/pilot-kickoff-pack.md

 ##Content Rights

 Any pilot appearing on Taster will require a ‘WebasC’ form to be completed, listing all the assets used and any rights details.
-It will be the BBC Editorial team’s responsibility to do this, but the pilot team should be aware that they may need to keep a log of any images, video clips, audio clips, music etc that they use, which will make the process much simpler.
+It will be the BBC Editorial team’s responsibility to do this nearer the end of the pilot, but the pilot team should be aware that they may need to keep a log of any images, video clips, audio clips, music etc that they use, which will make the process much simpler.

 ##Trademarking and Copyright